calcode/calcode.github.io/_posts/2014-09-15-hello-jekyll.md

 We're now up and running on GitHub, using Poole as our chosen Jekyll template.

 Migrating from WordPress is genuinely painless with the right tools.
-If you're technical, [Leon Paternoster's post](http://www.leonpaternoster.com/2013/06/moving-from-wordpress-to-jekyll/) is a great step-by-step guide.
+If you're technical, [Leon Paternoster's post (dead-link)](http://www.leonpaternoster.com/2013/06/moving-from-wordpress-to-jekyll/) is a great step-by-step guide.

 If coding isn't your thing, there's a handy Windows app that does the job quickly: [wpXml2Jekyll](https://github.com/theaob/wpXml2Jekyll), available on GitHub.